-For the equity-based component of our director compensation, our non-management directors elect to receive either common shares (purchased on the Toronto Stock Exchange) or DSUs.
-In 2022, all of our non-management directors elected to receive their equity-based compensation in the form of DSUs.
+For the equity-based component of our director compensation, our non-management directors elect to receive either common shares (purchased on the Toronto Stock Exchange) or deferred share units (DSUs).
+In 2023, all of our non-management directors elected to receive their equity-based compensation in the form of DSUs.